For Honor: Development

 For Honor was developed by Ubisoft Montreal.
 Blue Byte developed the game's PC version.
 It was announced during Ubisoft's E3 2015 press conference.
 A CGI trailer and a gameplay demo were shown during the conference.
 Development of the game began in 2012.
 For Honor was the company's first attempt at developing a strategy-action game.
 The structure of the game is inspired by shooter games.
 The game was released worldwide for PlayStation 4, Windows, and Xbox One on February 14, 2017.
 The game's original score was written and produced by film composers Danny Bensi, Saunder Jurriaans and Owen Wallis.
 A 20-track original soundtrack released alongside the game on February 14.
 On July 27, 2018, the game was announced to be joining the Xbox Games With Gold program.

 The documentary Playing Hard shows the development of the game, from an idea of Jason Vandenberghe up to release.

 The game features a Dolby Atmos soundtrack.

 The Warden was later included as a playable DLC character in SNK's 2019 fighting game Samurai Shodown on June 24, 2020.

 From October 21, 2021, to November 11, 2021, a Dead by Daylight crossover event called Survivors of the Fog was held.
 The event featured Dead by Daylight-inspired cosmetic items and a limited-time game mode that featured one of the game's original characters, the Trapper, as an AI-controlled enemy.

 Reception

 For Honor received "generally favorable" reviews, according to video game review aggregator Metacritic.

 PC Gamer awarded it a score of 74/100, saying "A tense, tactical medieval brawler that will reward anyone with the patience and will to master it."

 Eurogamer ranked the game 25th on their list of the "Top 50 Games of 2017".
-The game won the People's Choice Award for "Best Fighting Game" in IGN's Best of 2017 Awards.
+The game won the People's Choice Award for "Best Fighting Game" in IGNs Best of 2017 Awards.